bmkramer/ukb_project_oa_monitoring/README.md

 - to be added: script to generate full dataset for export (pending decision on included variables)

 Separate SQL scripts are provided to create aggregated OA information (OA types, licenses, embargoes) at national and institutional level.
-These are currently using intermediate tables, but can be rewritten to use export table instead.
+These are currently using intermediate tables, but can be rewritten to use the final export table instead.

 ### Step 6 - aggregate counts
 - [ukb_oa_monitoring_query_6a_aggregate_oa_types.sql](/src/sql/ukb_oa_monitoring_query_6a_aggregate_oa_types.sql) - aggregate data - OA types